-- A person (or group of people) with appropriate qualifications (preferably a First Aider rather than an Emergency First Aiders) to take day to day responsibility for First Aid - Write a First Aid Emergency Action Plan - Emergency procedures should be developed as part of the First Aid Emergency Action Plan and be readily available (for further guidance on emergency procedures visit Appendix 1. - Emergency services contact details must be readily available. - Ambulance access to the pitch/training ground must be maintained at all times. - Establish contacts with the local NHS Ambulance Trust and Hospital Emergency Department.
-Maintain a good of level of communication with them on the club's activities, especially festivals. - Appropriate first aid facilities and equipment based on their risk assessment and level of training of personnel. - Regular training of personnel in assisting FA &/or EFAs should be carried out. - First aid equipment must be appropriately, stored, maintained, and cleaned.
+- A person (or group of people) with appropriate qualifications (preferably a First Aider rather than an Emergency First Aiders) to take day to day responsibility for First Aid - Emergency procedures should be developed as part of the First Aid Emergency Action Plan and be readily available (for further guidance on emergency procedures visit Appendix 1. - Emergency services contact details must be readily available. - Ambulance access to the pitch/training ground must be maintained at all times. - Establish contacts with the local NHS Ambulance Trust and Hospital Emergency Department.
+Maintain a good of level of communication with them on the club's activities, especially festivals. - Appropriate first aid facilities and equipment based on their risk assessment and level of training of personnel. - Regular training of personnel in assisting FA &/or EFAs should be carried out. - First aid equipment must be appropriately, stored, maintained, and cleaned. - A First Aider must hold Safeguarding qualifications as set out within the RFL Safeguarding Policy.
+They must always adhere to the RFL Safeguarding Policy when delivering care to children and vulnerable adults.